 Ever pioneering, Royal Caribbean has made itself stand out in the travel industry with its continual innovation: the mind-bending Ultimate Abyss, the world’s tallest slide at sea; onboard sky-diving and surf simulators; and by employing the world’s first robotic bartenders.

-First unveiled on Quantum of the Seas in 2014, six ships—Harmony, Quantum, Anthem, Ovation, Symphony, Spectrum and Odyssey of the Seas—now feature the popular Bionic Bar, including Odyssey and Wonder of the Seas.
-Manning the bar are two robots; each one has its own name (on Anthem, they’re called “Shaken” and “Stirred,” and “Mix” and “Mingle” are on Harmony).
-Engineered in Italy, these special robots can muddle, stir, shake and strain all types of drinks; the cocktail combinations are endless, with 30 spirits and 21 mixers from which to choose.
+First unveiled on Quantum of the Seas in 2014, a lineup of ships now feature the popular Bionic Bar, including Odyssey and Wonder of the Seas.
+Manning the bar are two robots; each one has its own name.
+(For example: On Anthem, they’re called “Shaken” and “Stirred,” and “Mix” and “Mingle” are on Harmony.)
+Engineered in Italy, these special robots can muddle, stir, shake and strain all types of drinks; the cocktail combinations are endless, with 30 spirits and 21 mixers to choose from.

 The robot bartenders can mix two drinks per minute and make up to 1,000 each day.
 Guests create an order—whether a custom request or standard menu item—on a specially programmed tablet or with staff.
 They can keep track of their order on the digital screen next to the bar, and once it’s ready, the bartenders will release their drink with a simple tap of their SeaPass card or WOWband.

 Created by Makr Shakr, an Italian robotics company based in Turin, the technology is so complex the bartenders can’t be deployed just anywhere.
 The system has three components: the robots, the core of the show that everyone can see; the application that drives them; and the aesthetics.